chambaz/solanaui/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE for details.
+This project is licensed under the MIT License - see license for details.